Boutonniere Deformity: Muscle, Joint Disorder | Causes and Treatment

-It is best to visit a doctor, who will run scans and tests, to check if there is any injury to the tendon and joints, which may result in Boutonniere deformity.
-An Elson’s Test may be conducted on your finger, to ascertain the damage.
-Simple flexing exercises by the doctor, such as asking you to bend your fingers, pressing on the joint, can help ascertain the cause for it and diagnosis.
+It is best to visit a doctor, who will run scans and tests to check if there is any injury to the tendon and joints, which may result in Boutonniere deformity.
+An Elson’s Test may be conducted on your finger to ascertain the damage.
+Simple flexing exercises by the doctor, such as asking you to bend your fingers and pressing on the joint, can help establish the cause for it and diagnosis.

 Treatment for Boutonniere Deformity

-Treating it early, by a medical professional can help in regaining movement to a full extent.
+Treating it early by a medical professional can help regain movement to a full extent.
 Some of the common treatments are as follows.

-Nonsurgical options such as splints, crepe bandages are used to straighten the joints, allowing the tendons to heal without any severance due to movements.
+Nonsurgical options such as splints and crepe bandages are used to straighten the joints, allowing the tendons to heal without any severance due to movements.
 This is usually done for about 3 to 6 weeks based on the medical history and age of the individual.
-Medication for arthritis, inflammation reducers can also be used to treat the deformity, along with boutonniere deformity splints.
+Medication for arthritis and inflammation reducers can also be used to treat the deformity, along with boutonniere deformity splints.